 An insider’s perspective on the pet industry.

 Few industries experience recessionary growth.
-Alcohol and gambling always do well, but, during the current recession, we also see that pet spending is steady.
+Alcohol and gambling always do well, but, during the current recession, we also see that pet care and product spending is steady.
 While pet owners may have scaled down spending during the recession, they still find the money to pamper their pets.
 With 62 percent of U.S. households owning pets and spending a projected $52.87 billion cumulatively for 2012, the category has continued to expand nationwide.